-Intent Responsible Party In Coordination With

-Gather basic information about the source(s) of the drinking water and their Local Water Provider Local Government/Elected Officials Governing Board

-potential threats.
-Local Wastewater Provider

-Points of Integration Planning and Zoning
+Intent Responsible Party In Coordination With Gather basic information about the source(s) of the drinking water and their potential threats.
+Local Water Provider Local Government/Elected Officials Governing Board Local Wastewater Provider Points of Integration Source water assessments are closely linked to and complimentary with watershed and stormwater management requirements.
+Planning and Zoning

-Source water assessments are closely

-linked to and complimentary with

-watershed and stormwater

-management requirements.